bevyengine/bevy-website/content/learn/book/modular-architecture/project-organization.md

 As your project grows even further, you should consider splitting it into multiple [crates] using [workspaces].

-Using crates is helpful when reusing code between projects, or [creating libraries] to share with other Bevy users.
+Using crates is helpful when reusing code between projects, formalizing APIs for specific domains, or [creating libraries] to share with other Bevy users.
 Game code generally looks a lot like library code in Bevy, so gradually pulling out stable chunks of your game's infrastructure is a sensible and natural thing to do.